tg44/nicehash-exporter/README.md

       - REFRESH_RATE_SECONDS=30 #optionally you can override the api poll rate, default is 30
       - NODDE_METRICS_PREFIX=nh_ #optionally you can override the node system/app metrics prefix, default is empty
       - NH_METRICS_PREFIX=nh_ #optionally you can override the NH metrics prefix, default is nh_
+      - NH_RATES=BTCUSDC,BTCEURS #optionally you can override the exported rates in a comma separated list of rates
     ports:
       - 3000:3000
 ```

+## Breaking changes
+ - 2021.05.31.
+   - btc_usd_rate get renamed to btcusdc_rate due to the configurable rate list option

 ## Support